gardener/etcd-backup-restore/README.md

 INFO[0010] Will take next snapshot at time: 2018-03-27 17:37:00 +0530 IST
 ```

-Above command takes hourly snapshot and push it to S3 bucket named "etcd-backup".
+The command mentioned above takes hourly snapshots and pushs it to S3 bucket named "etcd-backup".
 It is configured to keep only last 7 backups in bucket.
-The command assumes that AWS credentials are stored under `~/.aws` directory as per commonly followed AWS authentication method.

 ### Etcd data directory initialization

 Sub-command `initialize` does the task of data directory validation.
-In case of data directory is invalid to bootstrap etcd, it will restore it from previously taken snapshot.
+If the data directory is found to be corrupt, the controller will restore it from the latest snapshot in the cloud store.

 ```sh
 $ ./bin/etcdbrctl initialize --storage-provider="S3" --store-container="etcd-backup" --data-dir="default.etcd"